 AP source: MLB owners approve plan to start season in July

-A person familiar with the decision tells The Associated Press that spring training would start in early to mid-June.
+A person familiar with the decision told The Associated Press.
+Spring training would start in early to mid-June.

 MLB officials are slated to make a presentation to the union on Tuesday.
 An agreement with the players' association is needed, and talks are expected to be difficult — especially over a proposal for a revenue split that would be unprecedented for baseball.